ibm-cloud-docs/bare-metal/troubleshooting_rdp_not_working.md

    If your server has pending Windows updates, use the following steps.

-   1. Connect to the server by using RDP.
+   1. Connect to the server by using the IPMI remote desktop.
    1. Install the most recent Windows updates.
    1. After the updates are installed, restart the server.
    1. Access RDP.